aantron/ocaml.org/data/planet/kcsrk/behavioural-types.md

 <a href="http://www.di.unito.it/~padovani/Software/FuSe/FuSe.html">FuSe</a>, which is a
 simple library implementation of binary sessions in OCaml.
 Similar to FuSe linear use of resources is enforced through dynamic checks in the following examples.
-We&rsquo;ll raise <code class="language-plaintext highlighter-rouge">LinearityViolation</code> when linearity is violated.</p>
+We’ll raise <code class="language-plaintext highlighter-rouge">LinearityViolation</code> when linearity is violated.</p>

 <div class="language-ocaml highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="k">exception</span> <span class="nc">LinearityViolation</span>
 </code></pre></div></div>